SpinalHDL/SpinalDoc/spinal/lib/fsm.md

 ```

 ### StateDelay
-StateDelay allow you to create a state which wait a fixed number of cycle before execute statments in your `whenCompleted{...}`.
+StateDelay allow you to create a state which wait a fixed number of cycles before executing statments in your `whenCompleted{...}`.
 The standard way to write it is :

 ```scala
 val stateG : State = new StateDelay(cyclesCount=40){